tvsnarayana/tech-interview-handbook/algorithms/README.md

   - If you have to rely on global variables, make sure that you do not mutate it by accident.
 - Generally, to improve the speed, we can either choose a better data structure/algorithm or use more memory.
 - Data structures are your weapons.
 Choosing the right weapon for the right battle is the key to victory.
 You wouldn't want to bring a sniper rifle into a fist fight or a baseball bat into an infiltration mission.
 You need to be aware about the strengths of each data structure and the time complexities for its various operations like the back of your hand.
 - Hashes/maps are probably the most commonly used data structure for algorithm questions.
-If you're really stuck on a question, the last resort can be to enumerate through the possible data structures (thankfully there aren't that many of them) and consider whether each of them can be applied to the problem.
+If you're really stuck on a question, your last resort can be to enumerate through the possible data structures (thankfully there aren't that many of them) and consider whether each of them can be applied to the problem.
 This has worked for me sometimes.

 ## Sequence